-The agency may elect to use up to 2 % of the full contract allocation for bonuses as described below.
+The agency may elect to use up to 2% of the full contract allocation for bonuses as described below.
 Agencies shall use best judgement to develop a plan that includes eligibility criteria, such as satisfactory performance, that allows the flexibility based on needs within the organization, the Weatherization Assistance Program and budget allocation.
 The timeframe to payout bonuses shall be incorporated into the agency plan.
-Bonuses will be allowable only with Program Support, Operations, Administration Public Benefits funds based on the budget category that pays the employee wages. agency developed Recruitment, Retention, Referral Bonus plans will not need to be submitted to the Division but will be reviewed during the Program Administrative Review.
+Bonuses will be allowable only with Program Support and Administration Public Benefits funds based on the budget category that pays the employee wages.
+Weatherization crews shall be paid out of Public Benefit support.
+Agency developed Recruitment, Retention, Referral Bonus plans will not need to be submitted to the Division but will be reviewed during the Program Administrative Review.
 Production bonuses are not permitted.
 Year-end bonuses are not permitted with program funds if there is a surplus of contract funds at the end of the contract.
 All weatherization employees shall be informed of the agency Bonus plan prior to implementation and before services are rendered.
 Agencies shall track the number of employees hired and retained using these funds and provide this information to the Division upon request.